Gailius/Gailius.github.io/_pages/research.md

 author_profile: false
 ---

 This is a collection of my working papers and research drafts.
-This work is more elaborate and thought through than my regular blog posts :smile:.
+More elaborate than blog posts.